twofold-rsc/twofold/sites/website/app/pages/(main)/docs/reference/not-found.md

 }
 ```

-In addition to pages that invoke `notFound()`, any page that is missing from the filesystem will automatically render the not found page.
-For example, if a user navigates to `/missing-page` and no such page exists, then the not found page will be rendered.
+In addition to pages that invoke `notFound()`, any page that is missing from the file system will automatically render the not found page.
+For example, the not found page will render if a user navigates to `/missing-page` and no such page exists.

 ## Actions